 What about the vows and promises taken on the day of ordination?
 Things change and change is healthy and inevitable in the maturation process.
 To live in a dynamic relationship with God is to live in the midst of change.
 We could not stay in the priesthood because it prohibited changes God was calling us to make.
 The papacy has made mandatory celibacy and other teachings into idols to which many of us could no longer bow.

 How can one find visionary leadership in a church that’s reluctant to change?
 Most of its bishops, especially during the past forty years, were chosen precisely because of their aversion to change and their willingness to attempt to restore the church to some former golden era.
+(Thankfully this is finally changing with Pope Francis, but systemic change will be extremely difficult.)
 Pope John XXIII, Vatican II and countless dedicated priests and bishops worked hard to pry open the windows of the church to let in some fresh air only to find them being closed by a new generation of priests who refer to Vatican II as “Vatican too much”.
 There seems to be little room in this new Church for reasonable, Spirit-guided change, so many priests find it necessary to leave.
 Their journeys, prayerfully embarked upon, are inspired by the Holy Spirit.
 One of the oldest teachings of the church is one’s obligation to live according to the dictates of their conscience.

 In a healthy maturation process, one moves from the locus of authority from being external to internal.
 Author and Methodist minister, James Fowler, in his book “Stages of Faith” proposes a staged development of faith across a person’s lifespan.
 Fowler’s first stage is called “Undifferentiated Faith” where an infant’s experience of reality is not distinguished from fantasy.
 As the child develops the capacity for concrete thinking, she then moves toward stage two called the “Literal Stage”, where she starts distinguishing reality from fantasy.
 In this stage, God may be perceived as an old man living in the sky, while heaven and hell are viewed as actual physical places.
 Here, one believes that if they follow the rules, God will give them a good life.
 But they begin to grow out of this stage when encountering conflicts and contradictions to what they hold to be true.
 The perplexing question, “Why do good people suffer?” begins to challenge them at this stage.